sakuexe/docker-file-sending/README.md

 docker volume rm $(docker volume ls -q --filter dangling=true)
 ```

-Settings for the applications can be changed from the settings.env file.
+These environment variables for the containers can be changed from the settings.env file.
+If you choose to run the containers the recommended way.

 ### Running the containers with scripts